zobnin/aiolauncher_scripts/README.md

 `actions` - table notifications actions with fields: `id`, `title`, `have_input` (_available from: 4.1.5_);
 ```

-Keep in mind that the AIO Launcher also calls `request_current()` every time you return to the launcher, which means that all scripts will also get notification information in the `on_notify_posted()` callback every time you return to the desktop.
+Keep in mind that the AIO Launcher also request current notifications every time you return to the launcher, which means that all scripts will also get the `on_notifications_updated() callback called`.

 ## Files